 Requirement Clean Air Act Title I Part D Definition Analysis Contingency Measures and Contingency Measures Associated with Areas Utilizing CAA §182(e)(5) Additional measure to be implemented if area fails to meet RFP milestones or attainment date based on one-year's worth of reductions.
 Must be fully adopted and ready to implement.
 If relied on §182(e)(5), commitments to develop and adopt contingency measures three years prior to attainment.
 Attainment contingency measures rely on §182(e)(5).
-More details can be foundin Chapter 4.
+More details can be found_in Chapter 4.
 General Conformity Federal action should not cause or contribute to any new violation of a standard, increase the frequency or severity of any existing violation, or delay the timely attainment of the air quality standards.
-General conformity budgets are eliminated and emissions subject to the general conformity requirement will be evaluated on a case-by-case basis.
-More details can be found in Appendix IV EGM-02.
+General conformity budgets are eliminated and rulemaking will be initiated to develop a process to accommodate projects using mechanisms other than the current set-aside accountemissions subject to the general conformity requirement will be evaluated on a case-by-case basis.
+More details can be found in control measure Appendix IV-EGM-02.
 Transportation Conformity Transportation plans and programs should not cause or contribute to any new violation of a standard, increase the frequency or severity of any existing violation, or delay the timely attainment of the air quality standards.
 Motor vehicle emissions budgets have been established for the purpose of ensuring the conformity of transportation plans and programs.
 The budgets can be found in Appendix VI.
 Vehicle Miles Traveled (VMT) Offset Requires offset of emission increases due to VMT.
 U.S. EPA allows vehicle technology improvements, motor vehicle fuels, and other transportation-related strategies to offset VMT.
 A 2020 SIP submittal demonstrates that emission increases from VMT growth is adequately offset by technology improvements and transportation strategies.
 New Source Review (NSR) A permitting requirement for new and modified major stationary sources.
 A 2021 SIP submittal demonstrates South Coast AQMD's NSR program complies with ozone non-attainment requirements.
 Emissions Statements Owner or operator of each stationary source of NOx or VOCs provides statement for classes or categories of sources, showing the actual emissions of NOx and VOCs from that source.
-A 2020 SIP submittal demonstrates that South Coast AQMD satisfies this requirement through the approved South Coast AQMD Rule 301 paragraph (e)(2) that requires emission reporting from all major stationary sources of NOx and VOCs greater than or equal to four tons per year.
+A 2020 SIP submittal demonstrates that South Coast AQMD satisfies this requirement through the approved South Coast AQMD Rule 301 paragraph (e)(2) that requires

+emission reporting from all major stationary sources of NOx and VOCs

+greater than or equal to four tons per

+year.